PinkRobotics/PinkRobotics/Paper.md

 ## Frequently Asked Questions

+> "Our greatest weakness lies in giving up.
+The most certain way to succeed is always to try just one more time." - Thomas A. Edison

 1. Why Cyanobacteria?
 Answer: Cyanobacteria are one of the most efficient organisms for photosynthesis, capable of converting carbon dioxide into biomass.
 They are also abundant and relatively easy to cultivate, making them a sustainable option for large-scale carbon capture.
 1. How Feasible is the Pyramid Approach?